ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/groupmemberships.md

 > This parameter uses [name resolution](../../advanced/name-mapping.html).

 The name of the user or group to grant membership in the target group.
+This parameter also accepts SIDs instead of names.

+> %DomainSID% is the placeholder for the domain SID, %RootDomainSID% the one for the forest root domain.

 ### Domain